About coloured overlays

 How to find your right colour:

-Trial packs of reading ruler sized overlays are also available on our store.
-These are useful for finding the right overlay – or combination of overlays that works best to reduce symptoms.
+Trial packs of reading ruler-sized overlays are also available in our store.
+These are useful for finding the correct overlay – or combination of overlays that works best to reduce symptoms.

 Which Size to get?